Higher symmetries of the conformal powers of the Laplacian on conformally flat manifolds: Classification of leading terms of symmetries

 where $G_\om$ is a (weighted tensor valued) differential operator acting on densities and, again, `$\cdot$' denotes contraction of (suppressed) tensor indices.
 See \nn{doubleD} and \nn{DD} for explicit examples.
 Contracting the last two displays we obtain the canonical symmetry $S_\ph$ as in \nn{can}.
 Thus, using \nn{trmet} and the surrounding observations, we have where `$\cdot$' indicates the contraction of suppressed tensor indices.
 Note pairs $(\om,\om')$ not satisfying $\rmh(\om)+\rmh(\om')=0$ have dropped out of the sum by properties of the tractor metric.
 (Also note that the same property implies that if the tensor indices of $F_\om$ and $G_{\om'}$ are not compatible for complete contraction then the term $(F_\om(\ph)) \cdot G_{\om'}$ is necessarily zero.)

 The differential order of $F_\om$ (and similarly $G_{\om'}$) is exactly the maximal number of $\na$'s in the corresponding expression in the splitting operator.
 (We consider formulae for splitting operators obtained using the curved Casimir $\mathcal{C}=h^{AB}\cD^2_{AB}$ here.)
-Denoting such order of $F_\om$ and $G_{\om'}$ (in \nn{sform} and \nn{dform}) by, respectively, $o(F_\om)$ and $o(G_{\om'})$, we have
+Denoting the differential order of $F_\om$ and $G_{\om'}$ (in \nn{sform} and \nn{dform}) by, respectively, $o(F_\om)$ and $o(G_{\om'})$, we have

 Here the first equality follows from \nn{split} and the properties of splitting operators.
 The second follows from the definition of $\widetilde{\bbD}$ (in particular from the tractor expressions for $\bbD$ and $\bbD^2$ in \nn{doubleD}), \nn{basictrf}, and \nn{exform}.
 Summing up the equalities in the previous display we see that